Intermesh/groupoffice-docs/install/debian.rst

 External access is possible when using TLS on the submission port (587) with authentication.

 To avoid abuse SMTP access is disabled for accounts by default since version 6.6.139.
-You can enable external SMTP access in Group-Office at E-mail domains -> Domain -> Mailbox.
+You can enable external SMTP access in GroupOffice at E-mail domains -> Domain -> Mailbox.

 If you want to enable it for all you can run this SQL command::